wvus-ibu/wvus.uikit/Contribute.md

 Your development environment is now setup!

 To update the libraries (Bootstrap, jQuery, Font Awesome) in the World Vision UiKit:

-*Node Package Manager needs to be installed (See above)
+*Note: Node Package Manager needs to be installed (See above)

 * Run `grunt update`